Leopc1977/Leopc1977/README.md

 * 🖥️  See my portfolio at [Coming Soon]()
 * ✉️  You can contact me at [leophancao@gmail.com](mailto:leophancao@gmail.com)
 * 🚀  I'm currently working on [Eklesia](https://github.com/Leopc1977/Eklesia)
-* 🧠  I'm learning TypeScript
+* 🧠  I'm learning multi-agent orchestration with LLMs
 * 🤝  I'm open to collaborating on exciting projects as a good developer

 ### Skills